Bluebird-Community/jicmp/README.md

 > [!TIP]
 > If you want to change the install path the `./configure --prefix=/your/custom/path` can be used.

-.Install the library on your system, root permissions may required when working as non-root user.
+Install the library on your system, root permissions may required when working as non-root user.
 ```bash
 sudo make install
 ```